Funicular shell form finding

 Standard - £40.00 + VAT

-This webinar is part 4 of a 5-part series on graphic statics, and it explores available extensions of graphic statics that can be used to design and analyse funicular shell structures.
+This webinar is part four of a five part series on graphic statics, and it explores available extensions of graphic statics that can be used to design and analyse funicular shell structures.

 Graphic statics is a traditional visual analysis method used for centuries to analyse structures and design some of the most elegant and impressive buildings and monuments in human history.